Skip to content

 Workplace alternative dispute resolution is a global industry.
 This task force is charged with studying and providing recommendations on the question of whether the Academy should offer membership (or associate membership) to neutrals in the international arbitration community.
 The Task Force shall consider the nature of members.
 Will it be full or partial?
 What rights will be this group have as members?
 What would be the application and qualification requirements?
 It is expected that the task force will report its conclusions and recommendations to the Board of Governors at the 2025 Annual Meeting.

-Christopher J. Albertyn
+Christopher Albertyn Jacquelin Drucker

 The Transitions Project offers guidance and assistance for Academy members and/or their families in navigating the issues associated with transitioning a practice in cases of retirement, disability or death.
 The Committee will compile information resources to share with members and their families on practical issues associated with winding down a practice in anticipation of retirement.
 In the event of an unanticipated interruption of practice, advice will be provided on how to identify pending and scheduled cases, how to contact clients, options for having open cases resolved or reassigned, tracking receivables, and other issues that may arise.